Back to Blog

 Native Android Development

-• Hardware requirement: No platform restriction
+• Hardware needed: No restriction

 • Developer account: $25 one-time fee (Google Play Console)